thma/LtuPatternFactory/README.md

 ```
 This particular feature of `mconcat :: Monoid a => [a] -> a` to condense a list of Monoids to a single Monoid can be used to drastically simplify the design of our test framework.

-We need just one more hint from our mathematician friend:
+We need just one more hint from our mathematician friends:

 > functions are monoids if they return monoids
 > [Quoted from blog.ploeh.dk](http://blog.ploeh.dk/2018/05/17/composite-as-a-monoid-a-business-rules-example/)